Angular CLI Tutorial

 • Which stylesheet format would you like to use?

 The above command will create a folder GettingStarted and copies all the required dependencies and configuration settings.
-The Angular CLI does the following
+The Angular CLI does the following.

-1. Creates a new directory GettingStarted is created
+1. Creates a new folder GettingStarted

-2. Downloads and installs Angular libraries and any other dependencies
+2. Downloads and installs Angular libraries and any other dependencies.

 3. Installs and configures TypeScript.

-4. Installs and configures KarmaProtractor for testing
+4. Installs and configures Karma & Protractor for testing.

 5. Initialises the Git.